KhaledCS1/holbertonschool-hbnb/part1/README.md

 - `review_submission_sequence.mmd` - Review submission flow
 - `fetch_places_sequence.mmd` - Places retrieval flow
 - `sequence_diagrams_notes.md` - Detailed explanations for all sequences

+## Task 3: Documentation Compilation

+A comprehensive technical document has been created that combines all diagrams and explanatory notes from previous tasks into a single, cohesive reference document.

+### Document Contents:
+1. **Introduction**: Project overview and document purpose
+2. **High-Level Architecture**: Package diagrams and layer explanations
+3. **Business Logic Layer**: Class diagrams and entity specifications
+4. **API Interaction Flow**: Sequence diagrams for all API operations
+5. **Implementation Guidelines**: Best practices and next steps

+The complete technical documentation serves as the definitive blueprint for the HBnB Evolution project implementation.

+See `technical_documentation.md` for the complete compiled documentation.